IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ```

 ## Replying comments
+{: #replying-comments}

-To be able to reply to a comment, we need to send an extra field to Staticman, called `parent`, with the ID of the comment
+To be able to reply to a comment, we need to send an extra optional field to Staticman, called `parent`, with
-we are replying to.
-As it was seem [here](#replyTo-html-markup), when the user clicks the *Reply* link, we
+the ID of the comment we are replying to.
+As it was seem [here](#replyTo-html-markup), when the user clicks
-are calling a function called `replyTo();`{: .language-javascript} with the comment ID as an argument.
+the *reply* link, we are calling a function called `replyTo();`{: .language-javascript} with the comment ID as an argument.

 ```javascript
 //Fill reply field (parent field) => replyTo("ID"); to reply to ID and replyTo("") to cancel reply